MoElaSec/MalGamy.github.io/_posts/2021-4-10-Anti-debugging and anti-tracing techniques part4.md

 In last week i published [IsDebuggerPresent()](https://malgamy.github.io/Anti-debugging-and-anti-tracing-techniques/)technique which function available in the kernel32.dll library.
-This function is often used in malware to complexify the reverse engineering because it will take different paths in the program’s flow when the malware is analyzed in a user-mode debugger such as x32dbg and the most widely used anti-debugging method in Windows, Here i will be going through anothor very commen technique that malware authors use it ,he [CheckRemoteDebuggerPresent()](https://docs.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-checkremotedebuggerpresent) from kernel32.dll.
+This function is often used in malware to complexify the reverse engineering because it will take different paths in the program’s flow when the malware is analyzed in a user-mode debugger such as x32dbg and the most widely used anti-debugging method in Windows, Here i will be going through anothor very commen technique that malware authors use it, [CheckRemoteDebuggerPresent()](https://docs.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-checkremotedebuggerpresent) from kernel32.dll.

 <!-- more -->
 # CheckRemoteDebuggerPresent()